Linguistic style plays an important role for social entrepreneurs launching crowdfunding campaigns.

 The researchers said style doesn't matter as much for commercial entrepreneurs.
 Instead, content is likely to be enough to persuade their audience to invest.

 While what's being pitched is more important for commercial entrepreneurs, there are some phrases they can use in their pitches to increase their chances of success.
 A previous study from researchers at Georgia Tech looked at more than 45,000 Kickstarter campaigns and found that certain phrases used on the campaign's webpage could be used to predict whether it would fail or succeed.

-Based on the 100 most popular phrases used in the project descriptions they studied, Gilbert and Mitra listed the following five phrases as the top indicators of crowdfunding failure:
+Based on the 100 most popular phrases used in the project descriptions they studied, these are the top phrases in successful campaigns:

 - "Also receive two"

 - "Option is"